nsoch/nsoch.github.io/README.md

-You can change the title, and tags, and "image" should correspond to the directory and then image name that you want to render as the "main" gallery image. `picture_path` should correspond with `directory` in the site metadata, an then `preview` should again be some primary image in your directory.
+You can change the title, and tags, and "image" should correspond to the directory and then image name that you want to render as the "main" gallery image. `picture_path` should correspond with `directory` in the site metadata.
+Remember that the project preview image is described in the [_data/projects.yml](_data/projects.yml) file and it should be in the same folder.
 The list of images under `pictures` are the ones that will render in the gallery.
 I'm lazy, so I write a python script to generate this for me, but you could do it manually.